Division IV: News Agencies

 Entrants will demonstrate excellence by submitting elements from several facets of coverage:

-1. Breaking news: Choose three items from the agency’s coverage of the announcement of the Twitter IPO on Sept.
-12, 2013.
+1. Breaking news: Choose three items from the agency’s coverage of the abrupt departure of “Bond King” Bill Gross from Pimco.

 Entrants may include a description of the full day’s coverage plan to give a broader context.